 Abstracts play a vital role in the communication of research.
 Studies show that abstracts are the most frequently read part of a research article: abstracts help researchers determine whether or not to read the entire study.
 But how do writers communicate the relevance and legitimacy of their research to members of the discipline, and beyond?
 This evidence-based workshop introduces two typical structures for abstracts, while accounting for differences in disciplines and purposes.

-This workshop is designed for graduate students applying for the Canada Graduate Scholarship – Doctoral (CGS-D) from the national funding agencies: CIHR, NSERC, and SSHRC.
-Drawing on evidence-based research about successful grant proposals, facilitators discuss particular elements of this written academic genre: audience, purpose, knowledge gap, competence claim, structure, style, and more.
-The workshop includes examples of successful UBC CGS-D research proposals.
+This workshop is designed for graduate students applying for the Canada Graduate Scholarship – Doctoral (CGS-D) and the Vanier Canada Graduate Scholarship.
+Drawing on evidence-based research about successful grant proposals, the facilitator reviews the contextual, stylistic, and structural elements of this particular type of academic writing in English.
+The workshop includes examples of successful UBC CGS-D and Vanier research proposals (CIHR, NSERC, and SSHRC) as well as dedicated time for writing.

 CGS-M Proposal: Crafting a Compelling Research Story